rfmeng/rfmeng.github.io/markdown/FRM II - Liquidity and Treasury Risk Measurement and Management.md

 ##### Term Structures of Available Asset
 TSAA
-repo does not change TSECF or TSECCF
+repo does not change TSECF or TSAA

 ##### Cashflow at Risk (CFaR)
 concept like unexpected loss